doms230/hiikey-android-/README.md

 * Major Dependencies:
--Parse(Database)
+**Parse(Database)
--Google Play Services
+**Google Play Services
--Picasso
+**Picasso
--Melnykov
+**Melnykov
 * Database configuration

 ### Contribution guidelines ###

-//If you create a new class, state your name, the date it was created, and what the class does at the top of the class file...
-Some classes may not do that.. oops!
+If you create a new class, state your name, the date it was created, and what the class does at the top of the class file.